mongodb-developer/dream/README.md

-# dream
+# MongoDB DREAM Project

-MongoDB DREAM: Developer Relation Engagement &amp; Activity Metrics
+Developer Relation Engagement &amp; Activity Metrics

+## Goals

+- Collect metrics from the different platforms the Developer Relations team is using to produce content for reporting &amp; analysis purposes.